ayush4460/Snapchat-Face-Filter-Backend/README.md

-# Snapchat-Filter-Backend
+# Snapchat-Face-Filter-Backend

-Welcome to the backend repository of the "Filter-Selector" project!
-This repository contains the backend code that complements the main "Filter-Selector" repository.
+Welcome to the backend repository of the "Snapchat-Face-Filter" project!
+This repository contains the backend code that complements the main "Snapchat-Face-Filter" repository.

 ## Prerequisites